Aliases for PRKCB Gene

 PRKCB (Protein Kinase C Beta) is a Protein Coding gene.
-Diseases associated with PRKCB include Diabetic Macular Edema and Glioblastoma.
-Among its related pathways are Salivary secretion and Mitotic Prophase.
+Diseases associated with PRKCB include Diabetic Macular Edema and Amphetamine Abuse.
+Among its related pathways are Glutamate Binding, Activation of AMPA Receptors and Synaptic Plasticity and Immune response Fc epsilon RI pathway.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PRKCA.

 UniProtKB/Swiss-Prot for PRKCB Gene